axibase/atsd/rule-engine/window.md

 ### Initial Status

-New windows are created based on incoming data, no historical data is loaded from the database unless the 'Load History' setting is turned on.
+New windows are created based on incoming data, no historical data is loaded from the database unless the **Load History** setting is turned on.

 The window for the given [grouping](grouping.md) key is created when the first matching command is received by the rule engine.